marcus-wrrn/Federated-Learning/README.md

 Install the generated package:

-pip install dist/fl_core-0.0.1-py3-none-any.whl
+pip install ./dist/flcore-0.0.1-py3-none-any.whl

     Note: The core model logic is packaged as a standalone module for modularity and reusability.

-Usage

-Add a short section on how to use your project or core logic, with an example if applicable:

-python main.py
+    After installation you should be able to use flcore as a standalone python package. python main.py